 Fathom Yachts launches a new class of yacht with the Expedition by Fathom, the first in a series of fast expedition yachts.
-Designed by the skilled naval architect Greg Marshall and built in America, the Expedition by Fathom is a handsome and spacious motoryacht built for those who covet style with speed and fuel efficiency.
+Designed by the skilled naval architect Greg Marshall and built in North America, the Expedition by Fathom is a handsome and spacious motoryacht built for those who covet style with speed and fuel efficiency.

 Fathom utilizes modern CAD, engineering, tooling, and manufacturing techniques that allow unmatched quality, performance, and fuel efficiency.
 Weight-saving composite materials, a propeller tunnel, and an efficient hull design allow the Expedition by Fathom to burn significantly less fuel while cruising comfortably from displacement speeds to the high teens with a single electronic diesel.

 The Expedition's wide beam provides stability and enormous interior space.
 Two comfortable staterooms, an ensuite head, and spacious salon rival the features of a much larger yacht.
 The raised pilothouse is distinguished by commanding views from its comfortable helm chair and settee for five.
 A unique folding transom lowers to expand the aft deck for access and adventure.